Trading

 Setup Costs and Steps

 Setting up a Non Edible Oil Trading company at Dubai South Business Hub Free Zone is a straightforward process.
-Typical costs include the licence fee, registration fee, and any applicable office or flexi-desk package.
-While exact fees vary and should be confirmed directly with the free zone authority, trading licences at Dubai South are generally considered competitive compared to other UAE free zones.
+Typical costs include the license fee, registration fee, and any applicable office or flexi-desk package.
+While exact fees vary and should be confirmed directly with the free zone authority, trading licenses at Dubai South are generally considered competitive compared to other UAE free zones.

 Step-by-Step Setup Process